Peanut Butter Pumpkin Bread with chocolate chips

 The bread is also filled with pumpkin pie spice (a whopping 1 1/2 tablespoons) and chocolate chips, another ingredient that pairs well with both pumpkin and peanut butter.
 I put most of the chocolate chips in the bread and the rest on top, to make it pretty.

-This has been Jordan’s favorite breakfast for the last few weeks.
+This has been Jordan’s favorite breakfast for the last few weeks (and she’s not even a huge pumpkin fan; she prefers chocolate).
 In fact, I only got 1 slice of the last loaf.
 After it cools, I slice it and place each slice in a ziploc baggie and freeze.
 Then I pop it in the microwave for 30-45 seconds and Jordan has a fast breakfast that she thinks is a super treat and I know is secretly sort of healthy.

 It’s a win-win.